fizalihsan/fizalihsan.github.io/source/technology/observability.md

 ## Telemetry Data

 * [M.E.L.T.
 (Metrics, Events, Logs and Traces)](https://newrelic.com/platform/telemetry-data-101)
+* M.E.L.T. are the essential data types of observability.

+* __Events__
+  * An event is a discrete action happening at a moment in time.
+Events are just about “something happened at some time.”
+  * Example: _At 3:34pm on 2/21/2019 a bag of BBQ chips was purchased for 1 dollar._
+  * There’s no hard and fast rule about what data an event can contain—you define an event as you see fit.
+Events become more powerful when you add more metadata to them. e.g., Event type, ItemCategory and PaymentType, etc.
+  * Since events are basically a history of every individual thing that happened in your system, you can roll them up into aggregates to answer more advanced questions on the fly.
+  * Pros
+    * Include individual data points
+    * allow you to ask whatever questions you want at any point
+    * can be computed on the fly
+  * Cons
+    * Every event takes some amount of computational energy to collect and process.
+They also take up space in your database—potentially lots of space.
+For example, you could store an event for every minuscule, sub-degree shift in temperature, which would quickly fill up even the largest databases.
+Or you could instead take a sample of the temperature at a regular interval.
+This kind of data is better stored as a _metric_.
+    * Expensive to store high volumes of event data
+    * May hit bandwidth constraints within the source system while collecting and sending the event data
+    * Can be time-consuming to query
 * __Metrics__
+  * Metrics are an aggregated set of measurements grouped or collected at regular intervals.
+  * Unlike events, metrics are not discrete — they represent aggregates of data over a given time span.
+  * Types of metric aggregation are diverse (e.g., average, total, minimum, maximum, sum-of-squares) but all metrics generally share the following traits:
+    * A timestamp (note that this timestamp represents a timespan, not a specific time)
+    * A name
+    * One or more numeric values representing some specific aggregated value
+    * A count of how many events are represented in the aggregate
+  * Example: _For the minute of 3:34-3:35pm on 2/21/2019 there was a total of three purchases totaling $2.75._
+    * Notice, we’ve lost some data here compared to an event.
+We no longer know what the specific three purchases were, nor do we have access to their individual values (and this data cannot be recovered).
+However, this data requires significantly less storage but still allows us to ask certain critical questions like, “What were my total sales during any given minute?”
+    * Example metrics: error rate, response time, throughput, etc.
   * Metrics come in different representations
     * _Counter_ is an ever-increasing metric. e.g., Odometer in a car, number of visits to a site.
     * _Gauge_ is a point-in-time value. e.g., Speedometer n a car.
       * The nature of gauge has one big shortcoming: it doesn't tell anything about previous values and provides no hint of future values.
 Storing gauges in a TSDB can do such things as plot on a graph, predict future trends, etc.
+  * Pros
+    * Store significantly less data
+    * Less time to compute roll-ups
-* __Events__
+  * Cons
+    * Required to make decisions ahead of time on which you want to analyze the data
 * __Logs__
   * Logs are essentially strings of text with a timestamp associated with them.
+  * Like events, log data is discrete
   * Logs come in 2 types
     * _Unstructured Logs_
-    * _Structured Logs_:
+    * _Structured Logs_: most common example is JSON format.
+  * One can event produce multiple logs. e.g., one customer purchase event in a vending machine could potentially have multiple log messages like coin inserted, buttons pressed, dispensed, etc.
 * __Traces__
+  * Traces—or more precisely, “distributed traces”—are samples of causal chains of events (or transactions) between different components in a microservices ecosystem.
+And like events and logs, traces are discrete and irregular in occurrence.
+  * Traces stitched together form special events called __“spans”__; spans help you track a causal chain through a microservices ecosystem for a single transaction.
+To accomplish this, each service passes correlation identifiers, known as _“trace context,”_ to each other; this trace context is used to add attributes on the span.

+{% img /technology/melt-distributed-tracing-sample.jpg %}

 ## Components